Root Canals in Mill Creek WA

 The first step is to get you comfortable in your chair with a pillow and warm blanket.
 Next, we will give you headphones and help you select your favorite TV show or music.
 If you are nervous and need some help relaxing, we can offer nitrous oxide and oral sedation for your complete comfort.

-Dr. Cho will then numb your gum with a topical anesthetic, followed by a gentle injection with our state-of-the-art DentalVibe.
-This technology allows Dr. Cho to deliver anesthetic gently with little or no discomfort.
+Dr. Habib will then numb your gum with a topical anesthetic, followed by a gentle injection with our state-of-the-art DentalVibe.
+This technology allows Dr. Habib to deliver anesthetic gently with little or no discomfort.

 Please Call to Arrange an Appointment